 Having instant search makes the customer journey easier, which increases the chance they’ll buy from you.
 Streamlining the journey customers take on your website has been proven to increase conversion rates by making sites more user-friendly.

-three clicks or less.
-This means you need to give them what they’re looking for straight away and if you don’t have the product, then show no search result suggestions to lead them to similar ones.
+Three clicks or less.
+This means you need to give them what they’re looking for straight away and if you don’t have the product, then show no search results suggestions to lead them to similar ones.
 People aren’t going to dig through your store looking for a product they don’t even know you have.

 Research shows that Boeing Store shows product info like price, photos, and reference numbers in the instant search box.